julson/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ![alt text][image9] ![alt text][image10] ![alt text][image11]

-The layers of the neural net were based from the (LeNet Architecture)[http://yann.lecun.com/exdb/lenet/], introduced in 1998 and was mainly used then to perform character recognition.
+The layers of the neural net were based from the [LeNet Architecture](http://yann.lecun.com/exdb/lenet/), introduced in 1998 and was mainly used then to perform character recognition.
 It is also the architecture featured in the nanodegree's lab (which pretty much means that it's the only architecture I know for now).
 There have been a lot more neural network architectures developed since then, but it's still very relevant given it's simplicity, speed and its success in image classification.

-There weren't a lot of changes to the architecture (if it ain't broke), but adding dropout dramatically improved the prediction results.
+There weren't a lot of changes to the architecture (if it ain't broke...), but adding dropout dramatically improved the prediction results.
 The table below shows all the layers, outputs and settings used:

 | Layer         		|     Description	        					|
 |:---------------------:|:---------------------------------------------:|